 Built in 1907, The Clubhouse is your go-to spot if you want snacks, meals, or desserts in between regularly scheduled meals at The Dining Hall.
 People raved about the milkshakes while we were there – made with either Blue Bunny or Wholesome Farms branded ice cream.

 The Den is also located in Roundhouse Square.
-It is directly below Blinco Lounge and features a Game Room (with ping pong, pool, foosball, and a small slide for toddlers) and The Craft Cabin (where you can make a wide variety of arts & crafts projects).
+It is directly below Blinco Lounge and features a Game Room (with ping pong, pool, foosball, and a small slide for toddlers) and The Craft Cabin (where you can make a wide variety of arts & crafts projects that range in price from $2 to $20).
 Be sure to bring a quarter or two if you want to play the games as you will need them to access a ball.

 THE DINING HALL